How the Hinman Dental Society evolved its annual tradition during the pandemic

 Known for its strong educational core, Hinman understood its content strategy had to lead the charge.
 With that in mind, the team took a few different approaches to ensure value for all:

-Hinman partnered with Freeman to bring both the virtual and in-person events to life, utilizing OnlineEvent Pro™ to create its virtual platform.
+Hinman partnered with Freeman to bring both the virtual and in-person events to life.
 The virtual courses were pre-recorded with live Q&As at the end of each session, offering maximum attendee engagement.
 Private production Slack chats and virtual green rooms for speakers helped ensure that all digital engagements happened seamlessly.

 Designing the in-person experience with health and safety in mind, special queue lines were used to maintain safe distancing as attendees entered the exhibit hall and the show floor offered wider aisles and varied time slots for attendees to explore in small groups.
 The speaker sessions provided an open seating floor plan to accommodate social distancing for attendees.